 Webcams are a popular – and convenient – option for live streaming.
 But with so many different brands and models out there, it can take hours of research to figure out which one will meet your needs.
-We’ve got you covered with a rundown of the nine best webcams for streaming on the market in 2019.
+We’ve got you covered with a rundown of the eight best webcams for streaming on the market in 2019.

 Whether you’re looking to host a webinar, add another angle to your live lectures, or try your hand at a career on YouTube or Twitch, a webcam is worth considering.
 It’s no longer true that opting for one means you’ll be stuck producing amateurish, low-quality videos.
 Webcams have improved by leaps and bounds over the past decade or so.
 Many available today boast impressive features like digital zoom, autofocus, high frame rates, the ability to output to 1080p – even 4K.